The Reid Family

 The idea for Broken Halos Haven was birthed out of that trip to New York.
 We wanted a place where young widows/widowers and their school-aged children could stay at NO CHARGE to getaway from their new norm and be distracted by all that there is to do in Dallas/Ft.
 Worth.

 On June 30, 2020, my new husband, Kjell, and I purchased a home in Old Town Lewisville.
 It’s located near tons of family-friendly entertainment and activities and just a short 15-minute drive from DFW airport and close to plenty of family-friendly entertainment and activities; which means it’s the perfect location for “Broken Halos Haven.”

-But it needs a TON of work!
+But it needed a TON of work!
 There’s not an accurate record of the home’s age, but we’re guessing it was built sometime in the 1920s.
 When we began the demolition process, we discovered a gold mine of shiplap and beadboard and salvaged and repurposed as much as we could (along with the original hardwood floors and exterior siding) as we brought the house back to life.
 The one-year-long renovation was documented on our social media channels, so take some time to scroll back through the photos and videos of the journey to see how we turned this place into something very special.